 11 things to keep in mind while visiting Ladakh on Motorcycle

-One destination in the Himalayas everyone dreams of riding a motorcycle to with a gang of friends?
+One destination in the Himalayas everyone dreams of riding a motorcycle with a gang of friends?
 It is Ladakh, every Rider's dream!

 Ladakh hosts places that will leave you spellbound.
 The dream destination Ladakh or "the land of passes" attracts riders with its snow-capped mountains, zig-zag roads, rough dirt trails, blue rivers, lush greenery and many more.
 If you have a strong urge to explore Ladakh, do not wait.
 You need to plan a motorcycle ride for 2023 while keeping a few things in mind.